Spammers.....

 I had originally intended to give a deeper analysis on the patent “Method of locating web-pages by utilising visual images” and how ridiculous the Vuestar’s claim was.
 But, now I decided against it, because:

-website that had done a great job in analysing and refuting Vuestar’s claim, with some examples of prior arts.
+1. I had stumbled upon a website that had done a great job in analysing and refuting Vuestar’s claim, with some examples of prior arts.
 It has already covered most of what I had originally wanted to write, and much more.
 So interested personnels are advised to visit this website.

 2. I felt that the patent itself is really not worth any further analysis.
 In fact, I am contemplating on sending Vuestar an invoice for wasting one hour of my life going through a worthless 29-pages article.
 Alright, perhaps it is not exactly worthless, at least not in the eyes of its “inventor”, Mr Ronald Neville Langford.